How to succeed as an enterprise co-pilot: Three priorities for the modern CFO

 Research Associate at the IMD Venture Asset Management Initiative

-Raphaël Grieco joined IMD as a Research Associate for the Venture Asset Management Initiative, drawing on over 15 years of leadership experience at the intersection of cross-asset wealth management and technology.
+Raphaël Grieco is a former Research Associate at IMD for the Venture Asset Management Initiative, drawing on over 15 years of leadership experience at the intersection of cross-asset wealth management and technology.
 Raphael specializes in early-stage venture investing, multi-support educational content creation spanning written and audio formats, as well as building entrepreneurial ecosystems focusing on technology (including crypto and web3).

 Explore first person business intelligence from top minds curated for a global executive audience